 Tip 3: Up light and out of sight

-My main tenet of successful lighting design is the addition of ambient light.
+My main tenet of successful lighting design is the addition of ambient light, even when lighting for tall ceilings.
 It softens the shadows on people’s faces and helps create an inviting environment that welcomes them into the room.
 As I mentioned before, there are architectural solutions and faux-architectural solutions to this challenge.
 In more traditional homes you can install a crown molding that runs the perimeter of the room with indirect light concealed behind.
 For more modern homes, it can be a shelf-like cantilever that hides the linear light source.
 Using a linear LED product provides you with a long life and low energy consumption.
 You can choose your color temperature to match incandescent light at full brightness (2700K) or dimmed incandescent light (2400K).
 You can also choose an RGBW LED source that gives you a full range of colors, including realistic gradations of incandescent-feeling illumination.
 You can also specify an LED that goes from daylight (5000K) down to candlelight (2150K).

-Another faux-architectural solution is to install a series of box beams.
+Another faux-architectural solution for high ceiling lighting is to install a series of box beams.
 These are non-loadbearing hollow beams that also act as decorative elements.
 They should be 2 feet to 6 feet down from the ceiling depending on the height of the room.
 Indirect lighting can then be installed on top of these beams to provide the very desirable fill light.
 The same beams could also hold recessed adjustable fixtures that would be installed into the bottom side of the beam, making them more accessible for relamping and adjusting.